PanLiyuan/hyper-protect-dbaas/choose_endpoint.md

 {:codeblock: .codeblock}

-# Choosing a service endpoint to log into
+# Choosing a service endpoint to log in to

-IBM Cloud provides many service endpoints in various geographical regions that you can log into.
+IBM Cloud provides many service endpoints in various geographical regions that you can log in to.
-To find a service endpoint near your geographical location, use the **bx regions** command as shown in this example:
+To find a service endpoint near your geographical location, use the **ibmcloud regions** command as shown in this example:

-<pre><code class="hljs">~$ bx regions
+<pre><code class="hljs">~$ ibmcloud regions
-Listing Bluemix regions...
+Listing regions...

-Name       Geolocation      Customer   Deployment   Domain                CF API Endpoint                   Type en-de      Germany          IBM        Production   eu-de.bluemix.net     https://api.eu-de.bluemix.net     public au-syd     Sydney           IBM        Production   au-syd.bluemix.net    http://api.au-syd.bluemix.net     public us-east    US East          IBM        Production   us-east.bluemix.net   https://api.us-east.bluemix.net   public us-south   US South         IBM        Production   ng.bluemix.net        https://api.ng.bluemix.net        public eu-gb      United Kingdom   IBM        Production   eu-gb.bluemix.net     https://api.eu-gb.bluemix.net     public
+Name       Geolocation      Customer   Deployment   Type au-syd     Sydney           IBM        Production   public jp-tok     AP North eu-de      Germany          IBM        Production   public eu-gb      United Kingdom   IBM        Production   public us-east    US East          IBM        Production   public us-south   US South         IBM        Production   public

 </code></pre>

-**Note:** Currently {{site.data.keyword.cloud_notm}} Hyper Protect DBaaS is supported only on the **us-south** and **eu-gb** regions.
+**Note:** Currently, {{site.data.keyword.cloud_notm}} Hyper Protect DBaaS is supported only on the **us-south** and **eu-gb** regions.

-To log into an IBM Cloud service endpoint, follow these steps:
+To log in to an IBM Cloud service endpoint, follow these steps:

-1. Enter the **bx login** command, indicating that you are using Single Sign-On (SSO) and specifying the URL of the endpoint you wish to log into, as shown in this example:
+1. Enter the **ibmcloud login** command, indicating that you are using Single Sign-On (SSO) and specifying the URL of the endpoint you want to log in to, as shown in this example:

-   <pre><code class="hljs">~$ bx login --sso -a https://api.ng.bluemix.net
+   <pre><code class="hljs">~$ ibmcloud login --sso -a https://api.ng.bluemix.net
       API endpoint: https://api.ng.bluemix.net
    </code></pre>

-   The system displays a URL for a web page that will provide you with a one-time passcode:
+   The system displays a URL for a web page that provides you with a one-time passcode:

    <pre><code class="hljs">One Time Code (Get one at https://iam.au-syd.bluemix.net/identity/passcode)
    </code></pre>